prototux/PSA-RE/README.md

 # Reverse engineering of PSA architectures

+## Update - Outro

+This project is unlikely to have any update anytime soon.
+As usual with open intiatives, people are ready to ask/require things and not contribute anything.
+Worse, some can act like the worst choosing beggars who thinks they're entitled to someone's free work while they only troll in return.

+I don't have time to continue adding data, there's several frames described in the Discord server that waited months for someone to help transcribing them.
+Nobody did.
+I do have enough data to document pretty much 100% of AEE2004 and AEE2010, but no motivation to do so anymore.

+I'm defintively stopping responding to data requests as well, unless it's from someone who do contribute to FOSS car projects.

 ## Intro

 This project is an effort to reverse engineer and document most of the architectures used in PSA (Peugeot/Citroen/DS) cars.